Book-Microservices-v3/chapter08b/README.md

 To kill an instance, you can use `kill -9` for example, followed by the process id of the Java application (that you can find also in the Spring Boot app logs).

-[Get the book](https://tpd.io/book-extra) for all the insights about these resilience patterns and the deep-dive on microservice architectures from a practical perspective.

 ## Questions

 * Do you have questions about how to make this application work?